 Eight years ago, when working with a client for whom we were proposing to build a new publication website and CMS in Ruby on Rails, one of our client’s advisors referenced a blog post that advised against using Rails.
 I wrote up our response to this, lightly edited it into a blog post, but never published it.
-Coming across it in my notes, I was curious: how did the arguments for and against a tech stack stand up over time?
+Coming across it in my notes, I was curious: how do the arguments for and against a tech stack stand up over time?
 And was it a bad call to go with Rails?

 High Output Management, written by former Intel CEO Andrew S. Grove, is the management classic of the tech industry.
 Published in 1983, it has inspired generations of Silicon Valley startups.
 But is it one of those works that was revolutionary in its time but is now of interest only as a curiosity of Silicon Valley history?